bacpop/beebop_py/README.md

   curl http://127.0.0.1:5000/version
   ```
 ### Testing
-Testing can be done by running `pytest`
+Testing can be done by running `poetry run pytest`